AlgoTradingHub/theplatform-book/source/reference/types/vectors.md

 o)
 ```

 Enumerated symbols require special treatment when saved to disk.
 An enumerated vector has no domain defined after "getting" it from file.
-Thus, you need to save domain values to disk as well.
+Thus, you need to save domain vаlues to disk as well.
 Casting enumerated vector "b" with domain "sym" assigns domain to vector like this:

 ```o
 o)a:`sm$`c`b`a;